diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Capacity Scheduler Configuration
 The Capacity Scheduler allows sharing of a Hadoop cluster along organizational lines, whereby `each organization is allocated a certain capacity of the overall cluster`.
 Each organization is set up with a dedicated queue that is configured to use a given fraction of the cluster capacity. `Queues may be further divided in hierarchical fashion`, allowing each organization to share its cluster allowance between different groups of users within the organization. `Within a queue, applications are scheduled using FIFO scheduling.`

-Capacity Scheduler configuration file, called capacity-scheduler.xml
+Capacity Scheduler configuration file, called `capacity-scheduler.xml`

 A single job does not use more resources than its queue’s capacity.
 However, if there is more than one job in the queue and there are idle resources available, then the Capacity Scheduler may allocate the spare resources to jobs in the queue, even if that causes the queue’s capacity to be exceeded.7 This behavior is known as **queue elasticity**.  (`yarn.scheduler.capacity.<queue-path>.user-limit-factor` is set to a value larger than 1 (the default))

 It is possible to mitigate this by configuring queues with a maximum capacity so that they don’t eat into other queues’ capacities too much.
 This is at the cost of queue elasticity, of course, so a reasonable trade-off should be found by trial and error. (`yarn.scheduler.capacity.<queue-path>.maximum-capacity`)

 ##### Queue placement
 The way that you specify which queue an application is placed in is specific to the application.
 For example, in MapReduce, you set the property `mapreduce.job.queuename` to the name of the queue you want to use (the name of queue is the last part of queue path, for example, in example below, prod and eng are OK, but root.dev.eng and dev.eng do not work).
-If the queue does not exist, then you’ll get an error at submission time.
-If no queue is specified, applications will be placed in a queue called default.
+If the queue does not exist, then you’ll get an error at submission time. `If no queue is specified, applications will be placed in a queue called default`.

 ```xml
 <?xml version="1.0"?>